jacobzaidiau/TriangleServerAndMVC/README.md

 ![Image](https://i.imgur.com/RHylCv3.png)

 And finally, for completeness, replace "localhost" in your web browser URL with the IIS Server IP Address from earlier.
+Test that you can access the Web Service from the computer you will be installing the Triangle Client Application on, or from the host operating system.

 ![Image](https://i.imgur.com/YRo3Zd1.png)